Congrats on your first Renaissance Faire! You are in for quite a day. I have a few do’s and don’ts to share about costumes for the special occasion.

 - Add a nationality, if you wish.
 While most Ren Faires choose to recreate Elizabethan England, the Renaissance epoch occupied all of Europe.
 You could be French, Italian, Spanish, or another nationality.

-- Choose a profession: There also trades or professions to consider from cleric to blacksmith to baker!
+- Choose a profession: There are also trades or professions to consider from cleric to blacksmith to baker!

 Renaissance Faire Costumes List